lagrangedao/community/Mars-Testnet/Lagrange-Mars-Testnet-Campaign.md

   - Content must be in English.
   - Content must be shared on Twitter, and must tag [@lagrangedao](https://twitter.com/lagrangedao) and [@0xfilswan](https://twitter.com/0xfilswan)

-- 4\.Submit [the form here](https://forms.gle/YyzotPhHqx4DmCmy9) with the required details, including
+- 4\.Submit the [form](https://forms.gle/YyzotPhHqx4DmCmy9) here with the required details, including

   - Link to your Space
-  - Link to your tweet you shared
+  - Link to the tweet you shared

 **How to be eligible:**

 - Eligible Space Builders shall build at least one Space that generates at least one image and remains operational for the duration of the event.
-- [The form](https://forms.gle/YyzotPhHqx4DmCmy9) must be submitted upon task completion
+- The [form](https://forms.gle/YyzotPhHqx4DmCmy9) must be submitted upon task completion

 **Rewards:**